Demystifying HybridDKG - A Distributed Key Generation Scheme

 The protocol can tolerate:

-Up to f non-byzantine crashed nodes and non-byzantine failed connections at any given instant in time
+- Up to non-byzantine crashed nodes and non-byzantine failed connections at any given instant in time

 The number of the participants is: